Table of contents | |

 the Mughals?

-Ans: Peasants remain crucial in India’s agricultural economy, similar to the Mughal era.
-They play a key role in cultivating crops, essential for survival.
+Ans: Peasants remain crucial in India’s agricultural economy, which is similar to the Mughal era.
+They play a key role in cultivating crops, which is essential for survival.
 Peasants contribute land revenue, supporting government development projects.
 They form the backbone of the nation's economy.
-Despite their importance, a rich-poor disparity persists.
+Despite their importance, a rich-poor disparity exists.
 Many peasants lack resources for modern agricultural methods and quality seeds.
 Agriculture provides seasonal income, causing seasonal unemployment.

 Q12.
 The Mughal Empire left its impact on the different